Great Lakes Wolves To Remain On Endangered Species List, Court Rules

-WASHINGTON — A federal appeals court chose on Tuesday to keep in place Endangered Species Act protections for gray wolves in the western Great Lakes region — a decision that could also have implications for Yellowstone grizzly bears and other wildlife.
+WASHINGTON — A federal appeals court on Tuesday chose to keep in place Endangered Species Act protections for gray wolves in the western Great Lakes region — a decision that could also have implications for Yellowstone grizzly bears and other wildlife.

 The U.S. Court of Appeals for the D.C.
 Circuit upheld a lower court’s 2014 ruling that the U.S. Fish and Wildlife Service acted prematurely when it removed protections for wolves in Michigan, Minnesota and Wisconsin.

-The federal agency “failed to reasonably analyze or consider” the impacts of its decision on the greater population of gray wolves, the appeals court said.
+The federal agency “failed to reasonably analyze or consider” the effects of its decision on the greater population of gray wolves, the appeals court said.

 “The Service’s power is to designate genuinely discrete population segments; it is not to delist an already-protected species by balkanization,” the court ruled.
 “The Service cannot circumvent the Endangered Species Act’s explicit delisting standards by riving an existing listing into a recovered sub-group and a leftover group that becomes an orphan to the law.”

-Note: This story has been updated with a statement from the U.S. Fish and Wildlife Service.